 St. Patrick’s Day is not only an Irish festival, but it is also a national holiday in Montserrat (Caribbean Islands).
 Commercially, the also holiday is celebrated heavily in North America and Canada.

-On St. Patrick’s Day, it is customary to wear shamrocks, green clothing or green accessories.
+On St. Patrick’s Day, it is customary to wear shamrocks, green clothing or green accessories (see examples here).
 St. Patrick is said to have used the shamrock to explain the Holy Trinity to the pagan Irish.

 Don’t let yourself be a victim to their tricks!
 As an adult, anyone who practices the pinching tradition and pinches others who aren’t wearing green can often be compared to the leprechaun species.

 To seek shelter from the pinching leprechauns and bothersome friends,

 dress up in your best green outfit and celebrate St. Patrick’s Day with us at The Springs Dining at Havasu Springs Resort!
 This March 17th we will be serving traditional Irish Feast dishes such as corned beef and cabbage dinners, fresh Reuben sandwiches, authentic homemade Irish lamb stew, and so much more!
 Click the button below to view the special St. Patricks Day menu.

 Located on the Arizona-California border, Lake Havasu City is a popular vacation spot for its breathtaking views, great activities, and unique history.
 But did you know these interesting facts about Lake Havasu City?
 Read on to find out some interesting tidbits about this beautiful city that may surprise you!